DrydockDrydock

 Update sequence

 1. Notify UI — A dd:self-update SSE event is broadcast to all connected browsers, displaying an animated full-screen overlay.
-The server waits for at least one browser to acknowledge receipt before proceeding (see SSE acknowledgment below)
+The SSE connection is intentionally closed as the update begins; the UI then polls GET /api/v1/self-update/{operationId}/status every 5 seconds and reloads itself once the operation reaches a terminal status (see Status polling and SSE acknowledgment below).
+The server waits for at least one browser to acknowledge receipt before proceeding.

 2. Backup current image — The running image is backed up before proceeding